Accreditation for Counseling Programs

 The PhD in Counseling Program was granted national accreditation in July, 2009, from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

-The Master of Science (MS) in Counseling Program was granted national accreditation in the Mental Health Counseling, Marital, Couple, Family Counseling and Therapy, and School Counseling specializations, in April, 2003, from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The Master of Science (MS) in Counseling Program was granted national accreditation in the Clinical Mental Health Counseling, Marital, Couple, Family Counseling and Therapy, and School Counseling specializations, in April, 2003, from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 Accreditation is a process whereby an educational institution (and/or a program within an educational institution) is assessed for educational quality based on already developed standards.
 Accreditation also serves as a statement to the public that an institution and/or its programs are committed to educational quality.